-- Changes in Staffing Structure The Town Council's staffing structure has been reviewed over recent years and there remain several areas still under view with this work being led by the Personnel Committee.
-The Council has entered in to an HR Service Level Agreement with Durham County Council to ensure that employment law requirements are complied with correctly. - Premises Costs There have been some increases to the Council's premises costs in recent years, although wherever possible the Council has actively worked to minimise these increases, for example, entering into a Service Level Agreement with Durham County Council to benefit from reduced utilities bills and by refurbishing the Town Council Offices to incorporate more efficient heating system and double glazing.
+- Changes in Staffing Structure The Town Council's staffing structure has been reviewed over recent years.
+The Council has entered in to an HR Service Level Agreement with Durham County Council to ensure that employment law requirements are complied with correctly.
+During the 2023/24 the Town Council has undertaken a comprehensive process of job evaluation which has been applied to all positions within its staffing establishment.
+This process has been overseen by the Personnel Committee and the outcomes will need to be factored into the Town Council's staffing budget for the remainder of 2023/24 as well as into the budgets of subsequent years as the majority of positions require uplift and progression to grades. - Premises Costs There have been increases to the Council's premises costs in recent years, although wherever possible the Council has actively worked to minimise these increases, for example, entering into a Service Level Agreement with Durham County Council to benefit from reduced utilities bills and by refurbishing the Town Council Offices to incorporate more efficient heating system and double glazing.
 Budget provision has been made for rising utility costs. - Insurance costs In 2021/22 the Council entered into a new five year insurance agreement. - Vehicle costs An annual increase of 7.5% has been assumed for fuel costs to provide for continued volatility in the oil price market, possible increases in fuel duty and the continuing upward trend in prices.
 A similar increase is assumed for maintenance costs as a result of the condition of the council's vehicle and machinery stock. - Supplies and services budgets the majority of supplies and services budgets have been frozen at existing levels with the expectation that a standstill budget can be achieved and increases are absorbed.
-This approach encourages better use of resources and helps the Council to achieve value for money.
+This approach encourages r ago i i or c i Version: Adopted: Officer Responsible: Review date: 6.0.
+15.01.2024 Jane Ayre, Town Clerk 01.11.2024 better use of resources and helps the Council to achieve value for money.
 Examples include equipment, stationery, PPE, training, publicity etc. An annual increase of 6% per annum has been assumed over the life of the Medium Term Financial Plan for any supplies and services where there is a contractual obligation to pay for the increased cost or where the increase cannot be avoided.
 Examples include postage and equipment rentals.